GhostWomen07/dailyUpdate/Daily Update.md

 #18/11/22

-1)Create form in which all important fields are used and after that its value store in array of object 2)Used Validation in it
+1. Create form in which all important fields are used and after that its value store in array of object
+2. Used Validation in it

 ### Revise all Basic React Topic